 The IAU also works to promote astronomical education, research and public outreach actions towards the public.
 These activities culminated with the organization of the UNESCO International Year of Astronomy in 2009, which reached out to over 800 million people from 148 countries.
-Following this effort, it has recently created the IAU Office of Astronomy for Development (OAD), a joint venture with the South African National Research Foundation as well as with the IAU Office for Astronomy Outreach (OAO), a joint venture with the National Astronomical Observatory of Japan.
+Following this effort, the IAU created the Office of Astronomy for Development (OAD), a joint venture with the South African National Research Foundation as well as with the IAU Office for Astronomy Outreach (OAO), a joint venture with the National Astronomical Observatory of Japan.
 Astronomy is used as a tool for stimulating capacity building by means of 3 IAU OAD Task Forces - Universities and Research, Children and Schools and Public Outreach.
+Regional offices have been created in other countries as well.
+In 2015 actively participated in the International Year of Light.
 The IAU also carries out joint educational activities associated with COSPAR and UNESCO.
-Regional offices are being created in other countries as well (for the moment: China, Thailand, Ethiopia and Zambia).
-In 2015, the IAU will actively participate in the International Year of Light.

 This web site provides on-line information on the Union's activities and links to the web sites of the IAU Divisions, Commissions, Working Groups, and Program Groups.
-Further contact with the IAU membership is maintained through the IAU Information Bulletin, published twice per year, and downloadable from this web site.
+Further contact with the IAU membership is maintained through the IAU Information Bulletin and downloadable from this web site.

 You can read more about the IAU on the page The International Astronomical Union — the first 90 years